eisenhart-andrew/DeepSEA_CNN/README.md

 Data can be found here https://drive.google.com/u/0/uc?id=1wPj4M2a_fWqyV9HKUtycKd6dzvrgNeBb&export=download

-This work is inspired by the efforts to predict the functionality of non-coding DNA sequences done by Yu Li at the Chinese Univeristy of Hong Kong (github.com/liyu95)
+This work is inspired by the efforts to predict the functionality of non-coding DNA sequences done by Yu Li at the Chinese Univeristy of Hong Kong

+Li, Y., Huang, C., Ding, L., Li, Z., Pan, Y., & Gao, X. (2019).
+Deep learning in bioinformatics: Introduction, application, and perspective in the big data era.
+Methods, 166, 4-21.

 ## CCN Primer